 - running a venue in Kent where creative events take place and wanted more vistors

 - wanted to run a creative event in Kent but were not sure if there was a market for their idea

 People often say to me that they’re not creative but I believe most people are.
 I use the word creative to describe visual and performing artists; crafters, designers, architects, sculptors, cartoonists, animators, musicians, writers, dancers, singers, actors, chefs, cooks, gardeners and florists.

 I’d love you to visit Kent to enjoy a creative pursuit with a local creative person in a distinctive venue and to stay overnight in good quality accommodation, whether it’s a luxury hotel, apartment, B&B or more modest setting.

 If you’ve been following me for a while you’ll know that I am a passionate advocate for creative tourism.
 I’ve been doing my best to encourage people to visit Kent’s coastal towns to enjoy a creative pursuit; by regularly tweeting about creative happenings, writing the occasional blog and e-newsletter.
 I’ve also organised successful creative events, through Escape to Create and for Kent’s Coastal Week.
-In 2014 I was involved in helping to organise and promote the one day Museum of Fun in Whitstable event, inspired by the national Fun Palaces campaign .
-Almost 1,000 people turned up and you can see some of the photos here.
-The next Museum of Fun takes place on 3/4th October and if you’d like to get involved please sign up here.
+In 2014 and 2017 I was involved in helping to organise and promote the Whitstable Fun Palace events, inspired by the national Fun Palaces campaign.

-As well as encouraging others to be creative, I enjoy being creative too, and want to spend more time creating my own art in 2015.
-I’ve recently returned to painting and had my third exhibition at Creek Creative in Faversham in July 2015.
-You can see some of my work at Colour By Catriona and buy my work on-line or from the shop at Creek Creative.
+As well as encouraging others to be creative, I enjoy being creative too, and want to spend more time creating my own art.
+I started painting again a few years ago and you can see some of my work at Colour By Catriona and buy my work on-line.